-ChefSecret: Prosecco is an inexpensive dry Italian, sparkling white wine made from Glera grapes.
-The name is derived from the Italian village of Prosecco near Trieste, Italy.
-The grapes originated in Prosecco, but are now produced in the regions of Veneto and Friuli Venezia Giulia, traditionally mainly around Conegliano and Valdobbiadene, in the hills north of Treviso.
-Prosecco is the main ingredient of the Bellini Cocktail and is a less-expensive substitute for Champagne.
-Quip of the Day: Q. If normal blood has plasma and blood cells, what does Italian blood have?
-A. Marinara sauce. -------------------------------------------------- Do you have a question or comment?
-Send your thoughts to ed@perspectives-la.com.
-All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide. -------------------------------------------------- To you and everyone dear to you, be strong, be positive, stay well, stay safe and be kind.
-Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America and/or American Red Cross. #Cocktail #HappyHour #WhiteChocolateStrawberryBellini #Bellini #Prosecco #Strawberries #Cheers #2023 #QuarantineKitchen #Covid19 #FeedingAmerica #RedCross #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2023
+ChefSecret: If you want to be totally fancy, create a really neat special effect with dry ice placed in your hurricane punch bowl!
+Quip of the Day: Q. What do you call a hamburger covered in beads?
+A. A French Quarter pounder. ------------------------------------------ Do you have a question or comment?
+Send your thoughts to [email protected].
+All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide. ------------------------------------------- To you and everyone dear to you, be strong, positive, stay well, stay safe and be kind.
+Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America, Tunnel to Towers, Union Rescue Mission and/or American Red Cross. #Cocktail #MardiGrasPunch #MardiGras #Rum #BloodOrange #FebruaryCocktails #HappyHour2025 #PerspectivesOnFood #Cheers #Recipes2025 #URM #T2T #FeedingAmerica #RedCross #SamaritansPurse #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2025

 0 Comments